 Careers at Editas

 What if you could repair broken genes?
 That is the question we ask ourselves at Editas Medicine.
-We’re focused on translating the power and potential of the CRISPR/Cas9 and CRISPR/Cpf1 (also known as Cas12a) genome editing systems into a robust pipeline of medicines for people living with serious diseases around the world.
+We’re focused on translation the power and potential of the CRISPR/Cas9 and CRISPR/Cpf1 (also known as Cas12a) genome editing systems into a robust pipeline of medicines for people living with serious diseases around the world.
 Our goal is to discover, develop, manufacture, and commercialize transformative, durable, precision genomic medicines for many diseases.

 We’re looking for talented, dedicated, passionate people to join our team and help us pioneer this field and do big, bold things that have never been achieved before.